gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The prince nodded.
 "I know it sounds like something out of a fairy tale, but yes.
-Everyone in the race for the throne some day does it.
+Everyone in the race for the throne does it.
-We all learn a trade and get to see what life would be like if we didn't have to spend all our time thinking about politics."
+We all learn a trade and see what life would be like if we didn't spend all our time thinking about court politics.
+It's supposed to make us better rulers if we ever don the royal collar."

 "So how'd you wind up with him?"
 Noxy asked,